MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d12/direct3d-directml-functions.md

 ---
 # <a name="directml-functions"></a>Funzioni DirectML

-Le funzioni seguenti vengono dichiarate in DirectML.h.
+Le funzioni seguenti sono dichiarate in DirectML.h.

 ## <a name="in-this-section"></a>Contenuto della sezione